-TSNY Chicago Trapeze School offers classes at Belmont Harbor during the summer or in the Broadway Armory all year long.
+TSNY Chicago Trapeze School offers classes at Foster Avenue Beach during the summer or in the Broadway Armory all year long.
 You can take a two-hour class for $60 and learn a few tricks.

 I was excited, but couldn’t believe how nervous and shaky I became once I climbed up the ladder.
 I don’t think I’ve ever felt this much adrenaline before.
 I’ve gone parasailing and repelling before, but this was different.
 It wasn’t a one-time jump.
 I had to do it over and over and over again.
 It was fun, but also tiring at the same time.
 And the fact that there were only two other students in the class that day, made it even more of a workout.
 When signing up, I initially thought, ‘I’ll go on a weekday when it will be less crowded and I’ll get more time.’
 By just after a few rounds, and by the time I had caught my breath (not really), it was time to go up again and I was wishing there were more students!

 Not only do I love going on bike rides, I love cycling in Chicago, where it’s flat as a pancake.
 This summer, I took the opportunity to go on several long distance, group rides including one from the city to the Botanic Gardens, one through the Southside to Mount Greenwood Cemetery, a cool neighborhood tour around Forest Glen (an upscale area in North West Chicago that basically feels like the suburbs) and a food pilgrimage to the tasty and smoky world of Calumet Fisheries, a popular, little fish shack, just before the Indiana border.
 Check out local meet-up cycling groups and also the North Branch Trail Alliance group for some rides.